-Plans for new homes in Woolwich at the site of Morris Walk estate have finally been submitted after outline permission was granted on 2 April 2015 – and discussions begun 13 years ago.
-Greenwich Council own the land and have partnered with private developer Lovell Homes.
+Plans for new homes in Woolwich at the site of Morris Walk estate have finally been submitted after outline permission was granted back in 2 April 2015, and a full 13 years after discussions begun.

-An existing narrow underpass below the railway and a narrow 1960s footbridge some distance away are supposed to suffice.
+An existing narrow underpass below the railway and a narrow 1960s footbridge some distance away are supposed to suffice for over 700 homes.

-This is despite a major increase in homes and density beside rail lines.
-There is no sign of this site – on public land and a joint venture including Greenwich Council – taking on board a pedestrian focus as highlighted in continual council reports.
+This is despite a major increase in homes and density beside rail lines in new plans above and beyond existing housing.
+There is no sign of this site – built on public land and a joint venture from Greenwich Council – taking on board improved pedestrian access.
 We just do not see evidence for it in application after application.

 The lack of action to remove severance is bizarre given one image in the plan gives the impression there should be a crossing from a main square in Morris Walk North across the lines.
 See the green lines below: